Not Unseen

 Installed at the Advanced Learning Library, Wichita, Ks., 2024

-This artwork refers to a 1937 map showing the extent of Wichita's "redlined" areas, encompassing about 50% of the city; redlining was a discriminatory housing practice that often limited people of color to live in specific areas of a city-- without the same resources as other areas-- by being designated "high-risk" based on race.
+The light pink area refers to a 1937 map showing the extent of Wichita's "redlined" areas, encompassing about 50% of the city; redlining was a discriminatory housing practice that often limited people of color to live in specific areas of a city-- without the same resources as other areas-- by being designated "high-risk" based on race.
 From nyc.gov, "A Brief History of Redlining":

 In the 1930s, during the Great Depression, unemployment rates were high and many people couldn’t make their mortgage payments.
 A wave of foreclosures swept the country.
 To help keep people in their homes, the federal government established the Home Owners Loan Corporation (HOLC).
 Its goal was to refinance mortgages with better terms, like lower interest rates and longer repayment periods, to help people make payments and avoid foreclosure.
 To determine what loans they would guarantee, HOLC sent people to appraise neighborhoods in cities across the US.
 They documented the types of housing in neighborhoods, along with information about the people who lived there.
 They also catalogued “detrimental influences,” with racist descriptions like “infiltration of Negroes” and “mixed races" as characteristics that lowered a neighborhood’s value (a816-dohbesp.nyc.gov/IndicatorPublic/da…).